Flat Chern Band From Twisted Bilayer MnBi$_2$Te$_4$

 Below a N\'{e}el temperature of $\sim25$~K, each SL of the bulk MnBi$_2$Te$_4$ develops an intralayer FM order on the Mn atoms with an out-of-plane easy axis, but adjacent SLs couple anti-parallel to each other, yielding a topological axion insulator with an out-of-plane layered AFM order.
 The FM phase with an out-of-plane easy axis is a competing ground state with a slightly higher energy, where the system is a Weyl semimetal or a 3D QAH insulator~\cite{lij2019,zhangd2019}.
 The intrinsic magnetism and band inversion make it highly promising to realize the intrinsic QAH effect in few-SL MnBi$_2$Te$_4$ thin films~\cite{zhangd2019,lij2019,otrokov2019,deng2019,liuc2019,ge2019}.

 The weak Van der Waals coupling between SLs allows the implementation of tBMBT by stacking two mono-SLs with a twist angle.
 The first-principles calculations show that few-SL MnBi$_2$Te$_4$ have competing FM and AFM ground states~\cite{zhangd2019,lij2019,otrokov2019}.
-Therefore, we investigate both the FM and AFM phases of tBMBT for completeness, where the two SLs have the same and opposite $z$ direction FM orders, respectively.
+While the AFM phase is more likely, it may be flipped into FM by a $2\sim4$T magnetic field \cite{otrokov2018,deng2019,suppl} or top/bottom FM heterostructure proximities.
+Therefore, we investigate both the FM and AFM phases of tBMBT, where the two SLs have the same and opposite $z$ direction FM orders, respectively.

 \emph{Model}.
 We now construct an effective continuum model~\cite{bistritzer2011} for tBMBT formed by two SLs stacked on top of each other with a twist angle $\theta$, which is generic for $C_{3z}$ symmetric layered magnetic materials with low energy Dirac electrons.
 The Hamiltonian for such a model can be written in real space as